-Investment in Lease to County of Shasta is recorded as direct financing leases to the County.
-The County may, pursuant to the lease agreement, abate the lease payments by the amount of investment interest income earned by the trustee on the reserve and lease payment accounts.
+Note receivable from the County of Shasta is recorded as direct financing agreement to the County.
+The County may, pursuant to the agreement, abate the payments by the amount of investment interest income earned by the trustee on the reserve and payment accounts.